Zyfurr/Zyfurr.github.io/index.md

 If you encounter any issues during this lab, here are some common troubleshooting steps:
 1. Empty out your SD card and re-flash it.
 2. If Jupyter Notebooks can't connect to the FPGA it might not be connected to your computer.
-You can connect it either via USB-C to USB-C cable using the DRP 1 port or via wifi adapter on the same port.
+You can connect it either via a USB-C to USB-C cable using the DRP 1 port or via a wifi adapter on the same port.